nimatullo/Hotel-System/README.md

 - **getRoomNumber** : returns the room number that the user is checked into
 ___
 ### Class: Room
-The Room class is represents a Room in the hotel.
+The Room class represents a Room in the hotel.

 **Methods**
 - **closeRoom** : closes the room by putting the room number under the User that is provided.
 Takes the daysOfStay and determines the checkIn and checkOut dates